YanPes/YanPes/README.md

 * I am a Frontend Software Architect for web applications and whole platforms working at Festo SE & Co.
 KG, the leader in pneumatic and electric industrial automation technology.

-* Besides my daily work, I am a member of the "ByteDance Inc. Innovator Program" where I contribute to open source technologies like [Module Federation](https://module-federation.io/index.html), [Modern.js](https://modernjs.dev/en/index.html), [Rslib](https://lib.rsbuild.dev/index) and [Rspack/Rsbuild](https://rspack.dev/) although, my main role is to represent these technologies as an advocate in the public and social-media.
+* Besides my daily work, I am a member of the "ByteDance Inc. Innovator Program" where I contribute to open source technologies like [Module Federation](https://module-federation.io/index.html), [Modern.js](https://modernjs.dev/en/index.html), [Rslib](https://lib.rsbuild.dev/index) and [Rspress](https://rspress.dev/) although, my main role is to represent these technologies as an advocate in the public and social-media.

-* In my free time, I try to spend as much time as possible off-screen to keep a long lasting productivity.
-You will most likely find me trail-running or hiking in the mountains or woods, reading a good book or exploring nature and other cultures with my girlfriend.
+* In my free time, I try to spend as much time as possible off-screen to keep a consistent productivity level and mental balance.
+You will most likely find me:
+  * Trail-running or hiking in the mountains or woods
+  * Alpine skiing on groomers
+  * Reading a good book
+  * Exploring nature and other cultures with my girlfriend
+  * Express creativity through cooking

-* If I carve out some time for private programming, it is mostly research related or fiddling around with my neovim-config
+* If I carve out some time for private coding, it is mostly research related or fiddling around with my neovim-config

 ---